 What does my child need to bring to school every day?

 Named clothing – it is imperative that all items of clothing are named and therefore easily identifiable.
 Named water bottle (water only please, no juice/squash).
-Your child will need to bring a named bookbag – to take home any drawings, paintings, letters, learning log book and reading diary and reading book.
+Your child will need to bring a named bookbag – to take home any drawings, paintings, letters, learning log book and their reading diary and reading book.

 What PE kit will my child need?